What is difference between An Architect and a Designer?

 Dealing with Designers

-The designer then finishes the drawings once the budget is approved.
+The designer then finishes the drawings after the approval of the budget.
 This avoids both parties going back and forth as regards coming up with the plan.
-In a situation where the plan has to be redrawn, they can be done at half the price an architect will charge.
+In a situation where there is a need for redrawing the plan, it can be done at half the price an architect will charge.

 When using a designer it is important to note that their education and skill are not necessarily guaranteed by the state.
 As a consequence, they are not usually insured against their mistakes, in other words, you are liable for the errors they make.

 There’s no right or wrong answer to this question.
 They can provide designs that are mind-blowing.